LaxarJS/ax-date-picker-control/README.md

 # AxDatePickerControl

-A wrapper around the [jQuery UI datepicker control](https://jqueryui.com/datepicker/) for usage as AngularJS directive in LaxarJS applications.
+> Wraps the [jQuery UI datepicker component](https://jqueryui.com/datepicker/) as an AngularJS directive, for LaxarJS widgets.

-It can directly be used with [ngModel](https://code.angularjs.org/1.3.15/docs/api/ng/directive/ngModel) or alternatively in combination with the [https://github.com/LaxarJS/ax-input-control](ax-input-control).
+This control can be used directly with [ngModel](https://code.angularjs.org/1.3.15/docs/api/ng/directive/ngModel) or alternatively in combination with the [https://github.com/LaxarJS/ax-input-control](ax-input-control).

 In some ways this directive differs from the jQuery UI implementation:
 * The DatePicker as provided by jQuery UI has a "Today"-Button which only jumps to the current year and month in the displayed calendar.